After arrests, Starbucks is talking about race

 “This is not who we are, and it’s not who we’re going to be,” Johnson said of the Philadelphia arrests in a video posted Sunday.
 “We are going to learn from this and we will be better for it.”

-He was in Philadelphia on Monday as protestors filled the store where the arrests occurred late Thursday for a second day, holding signs and chanting slogans including, “A whole lot of racism, a whole lot of crap, Starbucks coffee is anti-black,” and calling for the store manager to be fired.
+He was in Philadelphia on Monday as protestors for a second day filled the store where the arrests occurred late Thursday, holding signs and chanting slogans including, “A whole lot of racism, a whole lot of crap, Starbucks coffee is anti-black,” and calling for the store manager to be fired.
 The store was closed after the protests Monday, The Philadelphia Inquirer reported.

 The two men, who were released due to a lack of evidence of a crime, had agreed to meet with Johnson, a company spokesman said.
 Details of the meeting had not been released.